 Subject to compliance with this Agreement, the Researcher shall endeavour to make information about and results from the Project generally available, and shall in so doing acknowledge in any public statement the financial support of AHDB.

 AHDB encourages the publication of Results in refereed journals and in third party newsletters, at scientific meetings and conferences, and at meetings for its levy payers.
-The proposed publication shall be provided to AHDB’s Representative not less than thirty days in advance of the proposed Publication or of the date(s) when intention to Publish or the content of the Publication must be decided, whichever is the soonest, and AHDB within twenty-one days:
+The proposed publication shall be provided to AHDB’s Representative not less than thirty days in advance of the proposed Publication or of the date(s) when intention to Publish or the content of the Publication must be decided, whichever is the soonest, for prior approval by AHDB and within twenty-one days:

-may inform the Researcher in Writing of any changes that it reasonably wishes to be made for any reason and the Researcher shall ensure that such changes are made; or
+shall inform the Researcher in Writing of any changes that it reasonably wishes to be made for any reason and the Researcher shall ensure that such changes are made or shall provide approval for the Publication; or

 acting reasonably may prohibit or conditionally permit such Publication because it contains EU Results or for any other reason and the Researcher shall abide by such prohibition or conditions.

-AHDB shall be identified as a funder of the Project in any publication by the Researcher relating to the Project.
-Relevant AHDB divisions may be named unless otherwise agreed, being specified to be divisions of the Agriculture and Horticulture Development Board.
+AHDB shall be clearly identified as a funder of the Project and given full acknowledgement and credit in any Publication by the Researcher relating to the Project.

-The AHDB corporate logo may be included in Publications by agreement.
-Relevant AHDB divisional logos may also be included.
-The AHDB corporate logo shall not be less prominent than each divisional logo.
+The AHDB corporate logo shall be included in Publications unless otherwise agreed

-Copies of all press releases, published papers and conference proceedings shall be provided, preferably in electronic form, to AHDB’s Representative.
+Copies of all Publications including press releases, published papers and conference proceedings shall be provided, preferably in electronic form, to AHDB’s Representative within 30 days of the publication or event.

 AHDB is under a statutory obligation to publish the EU Results, which may differ from the Results, and to prevent prior dissemination of the EU Results.